Spectra FX Solutions LLP

 The below illustrates the core components of Spectra’s own funds requirements:

-• The Firm’s business can be wound down in an orderly manner, minimizing harm to consumers or to other market participants.
+- The Firm’s business can be wound down in an orderly manner, minimising harm to consumers or to other market participants.

-Spectra has considered within the Liquid Asset Threshold requirement the effective management of prudential risk, processes, strategies, and systems which are proportionate to the nature, scale, and complexity of the firm’s activities.
+Within the Liquid Asset Threshold requirement Spectra has factored the effective management of prudential risk, processes, strategies, and systems which are proportionate to the nature, scale, and complexity of the firm’s activities.
 These have been assessed in relation to the activities of this firm and the risks to which they give rise.

 A cash flow projection has been made and is regularly reviewed against the capital adequacy requirement.
 Any new business or expansion of the company would be a material change and the cash flow projections would be reviewed in the anticipation of the new developments.